sc8696/sublime-css-auto-comments/README.md

 Sublime Automatic CSS comments
 =========================

-Using automatic styleguide generation like DSS or KSS is all well and good, but typing those comments is a pain!
+Using automatic styleguide generation like <a href="https://github.com/darcyclarke/DSS/" title="DSS">DSS</a> or KSS is all well and good, but typing those comments is a pain!

 This sublime plugin will try and figure out all that stuff for you and comment whatever CSS blocks you want.